TeacherTube: Partnerships

 In 2009 TeacherTube partnered with NASA's Ares and NASA's Ares TV program.
 Since the partnership started, the Ares videos have reached students across the world.

 In 2007, TeacherTube partnered with the American Institute for History Education (AIHE).
 The AIHE Channel on TeacherTube has now branched off to AIHE TV which broadcasts live reaching the state of New Jersey.

-Since 2010 TeacherTube has cooperated with an education program, Glogster EDU, which is a web 2.0 platform that enables users to create virtual posters and load them with videos, music, sounds, pictures, text, data attachments, special effects, animations and links.

 TeacherTube created the Non-Profit Program Channel for Non-Profit organizations.
 TeacherTube partnered with UNICEF and the TeachUNICEF program, Adopt a Classroom and the North Texas History Center.